One legged amputee told by State Office of Community Development you will have no wheelchair walkway to home.

 The main contractor hired by the State of Louisiana Office of Community Development Disaster Recovery Unit is IEM Inc. of North Carolina, who has refused to allow Misty the opportunity to appeal to the State of Louisiana OCD (HUD Grantee) Exemptions Board.

 We'll keep you updated as we learn the progress of our efforts.

-We want to make sure everyone that needs wheelchair access gets noticed by their state's managed HUD CDBG-DR program even if Section 504 doesn't specifically use the word "Wheelchair".
-HUD policy references "Accessibility" which would include walkways and ramps.
+We want to make sure everyone that needs special assistance for ingress and egress gets noticed by state managers of the HUD CDBG-DR program.
+Even if Section 504 doesn't specifically use the word "Wheelchair".
+HUD policy references "Accessibility" which would include walkways, lifts, elevators and ramps.
 We want to make sure those managing your state's program know that waivers and exemptions are their for cases like this.
 State Grantee's can also process walkways and ramps as change orders for "Unforeseen" costs.

 Below you'll find images of the dirt driveway in need of a wheelchair path to Misty's front door.

 Today 4-12-2019 Misty now has her septic tank underground and her power pole has been installed.
 We've been told the ground is muddy like this all year.
 Looks like we'll have some drainage work ahead of us as well.
 New Pictures include Misty and her temporary ramps where she is living while she waits for news on her manufactured home access.